smartcontractkit/documentation/docs/chainlink-keepers/util-overview.md

 https://www.youtube.com/watch?v=E7Rm1LUKhj4
 <p>

-This example teaches you how to create dynamic NFTs using Keepers.
+This example teaches you how to create dynamic NFTs using Chainlink Automation.